maxx1128/snappy-personal-site/_posts/2019-10-30-sonic-pi-hotel-california.md

 2. `sustain` is the time at full volume.
 3. `release` is the time from full volume to silence.

 The respective default values for these are `0, 0, 1`, so my changes stretch the chord quite a bit.
 It sounds more like a gentle howling in the wind then someone banging keyboard notes.
-This is good, but still sounds too plan.
+This is good, but still sounds too plain.
 I want to layer on something else for extra texture.

 I'll spare you the experimenting and cut to the end.
 Before I explain, try to guess what this code does.